AldaCL/CanSat/README.md

 ![alt text](https://github.com/AldaCL/CanSat/blob/master/Screenshots/calibration.png)

 The data sent by the sensor (Arduino / Xbee), make up an array of 15 values for different sensed magnitudes, in order, these are:
--Temperature (In Fahrenheit degrees)
+*Temperature (In Fahrenheit degrees)
--Presure (Raw pressure, its converted to Pa)
+*Presure (Raw pressure, its converted to Pa)
--Altitue (Absolute OSL , with calibration we get height) -Pitch, Roll, Yaw (Absolute magnitudes, its converted to degrees over calibration position) -Heading Filtered
+*Altitue (Absolute OSL , with calibration we get height) *Pitch, Roll, Yaw (Absolute magnitudes, its converted to degrees over calibration position) *Heading Filtered
--Kalman Pitch, Kalman Roll; Get after apply kalman filter.
+*Kalman Pitch, Kalman Roll; Get after apply kalman filter.
--Acceleration (X, Y ,Z), Got from Accelerometer
+*Acceleration (X, Y ,Z), Got from Accelerometer
--Gyro (X, Y , Z), Got from Gyroscope.
+*Gyro (X, Y , Z), Got from Gyroscope.

 Feel free to ignore some magnitudes and use only those that are useful for your purposes< you only need to comment the lines on Arduino code and in python code; also change the size of array to receive.